Mariano-Esteban/Ensor-384kHz-32bit/Software/Radxa/rock-5C/Preparation ROCK 5C.md

 12\.
 Reboot the system and verify that the ENSOR-384 recording card has been installed

-		arecord \-l
+		arecord -l

 		Test that card is 2 y device is 0

-13.- Verify that the card records audio at a sampling rate of 192000 samples/s and 32 bits
+13.- Verify that the card records audio at a sampling rate of 192000 Samples/s and 32 bits

  The recording program is located in /home/rock/Ensor/tdm.py